venkataravuri/ai-ml-notes/prompt-engineering-resources.md

 > Based models can also be "_tricked into assistants_" with "_few shot prompting_".

-Large Language Models (LLM) undergo following "_training pipeline_" to become AI assistenats,
+Foundational or Base Large Language Models (LLM) undergo following process to become AI assistants,
 - Stage 1: **Un-supervised learning** using internnet archive, Wikipedia, books and more.
 Outcome is "_Base Model_"
 - Stage 2: **Supervised Finetuning** with manually composed dataset "_prompt and ideal response_".
 Outcome "_SFT model_" can act as AI assistants.
 - Stage 3: **Reward Modelling**, compare multiple completions of a prompt from SFT model and rank them.
 Perform binary classification reward best completion.
 Outcome  "Reward Model", cannot be used as assisstant"